jessey-git/blender_bench/README.md

 ### Blender's vector storage format
 The current scorecard speaks for itself:  The usage of 3 floats in the APIs, DNA structs,and RNA interfaces is suboptimal when compared against either 4 floats or the usage of SSE types directly.
 This should not come as a surprise.

-  * Performance is affected so much due to this that, in some simple cases, SSE becomes slower than normal code.
+  * Performance is affected so much due to this that, in some simple cases, SSE becomes slower than normal code (dot product especially).
   * To fully leverage SSE, the usage of SSE types would be ideal, followed closely by 4 float storage.
   * SoA, data-oriented, designs in theory can be used for further speedups.
 However, those designs often run counter to the access patterns that Blender needs (e.g. during editing).